aflyhorse/ff14cn-tgbot/README.md

 ## Notes

-- Scraper searches for nodes containing "活动时间" on the source page and extracts nearby title/image/link heuristically.
+- Scraper uses the page's backing JSON API and currently fetches only the "活动节庆" category.
 - Only events with parsed `end_at` can be included in countdown reminders; others remain in `/list` results.